AmineDjeghri/awesome-os-setup/README.md

 ## Windows 11/WSL2
 Valuable applications & tips for enhancing your Windows user experience, with a focus on creating a productive environment incorporating WSL 2 (Linux).

-Get started with one command (works on WSL only, Powershell solution coming soon):
+Get started with one command (works on WSL only, Powershell solution coming soon, manual installation can be found in the docs below):
 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/AmineDjeghri/awesome-os-setup/main/docs/windows_workflow/install_windows_apps.sh)"
 ```